JMcrafter26/php-badges/get-started.md

 # Get started

-We will guide you through the simple Installation process (not shire if this can be even called installation, because of how simple it is)
+We will guide you through the simple Installation process (not sure if this can be even called installation, because of how simple it is)

 ## Requirements

-- PHP 5.4 or higher
+- PHP 5.4 or higher (Versions tested: 8.0, 8.1 -other versions may also work)
 - The GD extension installed (most PHP installations have this by default)
 - (Optional: A cup of coffee ☕️)